ianmackenzie/elm-3d-scene/README.md

     than `Camera3d` and `Viewpoint3d` =)

-As a result, to start using `elm-3d-scene` in your own project you will need at least a decent understanding of those packages as well; check out their READMEs and reference documentation for details.
-You'll also need to explicitly install
+As a result, to start using `elm-3d-scene` in your own project you will need at least a decent understanding of those packages as well.
+Check out their READMEs and reference documentation for details, but you can probably get a decent sense of how they work by checking out the [`elm-3d-scene` examples](https://github.com/ianmackenzie/elm-3d-scene/tree/master/examples/README.md).

-them:
+When installing `elm-3d-scene`, you'll also want to install the above packages:

 ```text
 elm install ianmackenzie/elm-3d-scene